-The names of stockholders of record entitled to vote will be available for inspection by stockholders of record for ten (10) days prior to the meeting and during the Annual Meeting.
-If you are a stockholder of record and want to inspect the stockholder list, please send a written request to our Corporate Secretary at investors@jobyaviation.com to arrange for electronic access to the stockholder list.
+The names of record holders entitled to vote will be available for inspection by stockholders of record for ten (10) days prior to the meeting.
+If you are a record holder and want to inspect the stockholder list, please send a written request to our Corporate Secretary at investors@jobyaviation.com to arrange for electronic access to the stockholder list.